shsjxzh/shsjxzh.github.io/_pages/fun.md

 Athletics
 ---------
 I'm an endurance sports nut - running, cycling, swimming, rowing, hiking, really anything (ideally outdoors) to keep the heart rate up for a couple of hours.
 I raced on the Yale Bulldog Cycling team as an undergrad and now serve as the treasurer of the MIT Triathlon Club.
-I'm the proud (if very slow) finisher of two marathons and am currently training for my first Half-Iron distance triathlon!
+I'm the proud (if very slow) finisher of two marathons and one Half-Iron distance triathlon!
 I was also the third place finisher at the Quasquicentennial Birch-Jolly swim on Lake Winnipesaukee in July 2018.

 Music
 -----